rikilega/passwordgenerator/README.md

 ## What Is This?:

 This project is a webpage with a password generator that can be used to generate random secure passwords using user inputs to determine the length and character types to include in the password.
-This to showcase my work as a programmer, and help improve my programming skills.
+This will showcase my work as a programmer in javascript, and help improve my programming skills.

 ## Purpose of This Work: